 English Honors Program

 English majors may apply to the English Honors Program.
 Admission is selective and requires a grade-point average of at least 3.33.
+The English Honors Program also fulfills Part 2 of University honors.

 If you're interested in teaching English at the secondary school level, you'll need to apply to and complete the College of Education's Teacher Education Program.
 Visit the Office of Education Services website for application information and program guides.
+Your English adviser can help you choose courses to take prior to application.

 Minor in English